 Our carbon footprint for products calculation tool was developed together with the Swedish environmental research consultancy 2050.
-We developed a database of CO2e emissions data for the cradle-to-gate emissions generated by materials used in all parts and packaging of products (by total weight of each finished part/material), average energy use for product assembly (by product category, country location and type of energy used in assembly) and transportation (by total product weight, distance travelled and mode of transport between supplier, manufacturing facility and distribution center).
+We developed a database of CO2e emissions data for the cradle-to-gate emissions generated by materials used in all parts and packaging of products (by total weight of each finished part/material), average energy use for product assembly (by product category, country location/energy mix and type of energy used in assembly) and transportation (by total product weight, distance travelled and mode of transport between supplier, manufacturing facility and distribution center).

 The emissions factors used for energy consumption in European countries were sourced from AIB (Association of Issuing Bodies) while the data for non-European countries was sourced from IEA (International Energy Agency).

-All emissions factors for transportation were sourced from NTM (the Network for Transport Measures), calculating fuel/energy use and emissions of greenhouse gases and air pollutants related to individual cargo shipments for all four modes of freight and passenger transport respectively – road, rail, sea and air, including multiple size and capacity options for each mode of transport.
+All emissions factors for transportation were sourced from NTM (Network for Transport Measures), calculating fuel/energy use and emissions of greenhouse gases and air pollutants related to individual cargo shipments for all four modes of freight and passenger transport respectively – road, rail, sea and air, including multiple size and capacity options for each mode of transport.

 Distances between supplier, manufacturing facility and distribution center locations are calculated using Google Maps Places API.

-Emissions factors for energy use during assembly are based on an average per product category, which can vary depending on the actual product being produced.
+Emission factors for energy use during assembly are based on an average per product category, which can vary depending on the actual product being produced.
 If the actual kWh hours consumed are known, these can be entered manually into the calculator to provide a more precise calculation.

 Independent Assurance Report (Ernst & Young)